 About Your Presentation

 Poster board and project binder must be completed and reviewed by Adult Sponsor using the Project Display Rules & Guidelines.
-Students, be sure that your Project Displays and Project Books are in compliance PRIOR to arrival at the CCCSEF for set-up.
-Projects will NOT be accepted after the deadline of 7:00 p.m.
-Please be respectful of our volunteers’ time who are working to make this event possible.
+Students, be sure that your Project Displays and Project Books are in compliance with the stated guidelines.

 If you are looking for an alternative to the poster boards found at local craft stores, check this company.